 Investing for tax efficiency

-- Minimize investing risk – through regular rebalancing and portfolio diversification
+- Minimize investing risk: We provide regular rebalancing and portfolio diversification.

-- Maintain low-fees – we’ll construct your portfolio from low-fee exchange-traded funds (ETFs).1
+- Maintain low fees: We’ll construct your portfolio from low-fee exchange-traded funds (ETFs).1

-- Apply a tax-smart strategy: We’ll monitor your portfolio for opportunities for tax-loss harvesting and use tax-efficient investing rules
+- Apply a tax-smart strategy: We’ll monitor your portfolio for opportunities for tax-loss harvesting.

-Here we explain more about our tax-smart investing strategies, tax-loss harvesting, and tax-efficient investing.2 For your particular situation, please consult with your tax advisor regarding the implications of these tax-strategies.
+Here we explain tax-loss harvesting and how Automated Investor uses it for your account.
+For your particular situation, please consult with your tax advisor regarding the implications of these tax strategies.2

 Tax-loss harvesting is a standard strategy used for larger taxable portfolios to help reduce taxes on gains.
-The good news is that Automated Investor is among the few robo-advisors and other automated investing algorithms now make it possible to use tax-loss harvesting without the high minimum balance requirement.
+The good news is that Automated Investor is among the few robo-advisors and other automated investing algorithms that now make it possible to use tax-loss harvesting without a high minimum-balance requirement.

 Note: Tax-loss harvesting is not relevant for tax-advantaged accounts such as traditional, Roth, and SEP IRAs, 401(k)s and 529 plans.